begimai-alisherova/TRU-Aurora-UAV/README.md

 ## Codes for South Thompson Area

 ### Data Preprocessing codes
-- displayCsv.ipynb

-This file was used to display the summary for csv files and to check whether 2 files are similar or have any mismatched records.

 - pullingInfoFromCsv.ipynb

 This script processes large geospatial TIFF files to extract valid pixel values along with their geographic coordinates.
 Using rasterio, it reads TIFF data in memory-efficient chunks, replaces nodata values with NaN, and writes the latitude, longitude, and pixel values for non-NaN pixels to a CSV file.
 Designed for large datasets, it ensures efficient processing and outputs a CSV with valid geospatial data.